CreativityLab – The Space to Innovate

 Below is my original floor plan/design… If you’re curious, you can download the full PDF.

-The room is constantly booked!
+The room is consistently booked!
 I had them set up a schedule to have open hours from 8 am until 10 am every day… That way folks can grab a cup of coffee and hang out while they get their day planned.
-From 10 am on… it’s booked specifically as space for creative and inspired meetings… It’s not meant to just be another space for a typical meeting.
-We were looking at a much larger space, but it was decided to test a smaller location before build-out costs were incurred for a huge spot… So this space is a test… And it’s been a great success!
+From 10 am on… it’s booked the space for creative and inspired meetings… It’s not meant just to be another space for a typical meeting.
+We were looking at a much larger space, but it was decided to test a smaller location before build-out costs were incurred for a huge spot… So this space was a test… And it’s been a great success!

 If you’re interested in designing a space within your offices as a creative retreat, drop me a note… I’ll be happy to help you out.